 An alignment costs between $80 and $188.
 This is how it breaks down, according to the type of vehicle.

-A 2 wheel alignment or a 4 wheel alignment costs about $100.
+The wheel alignment cost of a 2 wheel alignment or a 4 wheel alignment costs about $100.
 That is before any discounts or coupons.

 If you have a GM truck, you could be looking at $146, due to the upper control arm adjustments needed.
 It takes a bit longer to do this service.